 Use the syllabus as a teaching tool

 Lang talks about it engaging students’ curiosity.
 I think it does more than that.
-It puts the course into a narrative.
-It shows students how much care you have put into curating the course.
-It demonstrates your enthusiasm for the material and for teaching it.
+It puts the course into a narrative and shows them how much care you have put into curating the course.
+And it demonstrates your enthusiasm for the material and for teaching it.

 It puts them (and you) on the right track for success.